-According to some studies, systemic infections such as measles, hepatitis A and tuberculosis infection prevent allergies and asthma, because some bacterial and viral infections shift the immune response toward Th1.
+According to some studies, systemic infections such as measles, hepatitis A and tuberculosis infections prevent allergies and asthma.
+This is explained by the fact that some bacterial and viral infections shift the immune response towards Th1.

 BCG vaccination, however, does not prevent allergies and asthma.

 Recruits in Italy, who had antibodies for hepatitis A, suffered from asthma and allergic rhinitis 2 times less often, than the soldiers who did not have antibodies.
 Recruits, who had older brothers, also suffered from allergic diseases less frequently, which means that hepatitis A is not the only infection that decreases the risk of allergic diseases.

 Hepatitis A was an endemic disease in Italy in the 1970s.
 It was usually an asymptomatic childhood disease.

 Other studies in recent decades also reveal an inverse relationship between hepatitis A antibodies and allergies in different countries.
 In the 1970s in the USA, hepatitis A antibodies were more often detected in the older generation than in the younger one, whereas younger generation had more atopic diseases.